Bastardly/ognaf-core/readme.md

     constructor() {
         super();
-        // When using shadowDOM we can use styling directly without worrying about overspil to other components. this.shadow.innerHTML = `
+        // When using shadowDOM we can use styling directly without worrying about overspill to other components. this.shadow.innerHTML = `
             <style>
                 button {